- SAP has cut off its customers’ options by restricting S/4HANA to HANA.

 As I pointed out in the article Getting Clear on SAP S/4 HANA Terminology, many of the arguments on HANA don’t make many any sense.

-- This is not to say that faster hardware in the form of more RAM and SSD is not useful and called for certain uses.
+- This is not to say that faster hardware in the form of more RAM and SSD is not useful and called for specific uses.

 But SAP’s proposal, which was first championed by Hasso Plattner, that everyone needs to agree with the idea that the HANA database should be the exclusive database that SAP runs on is, of course, untrue.